-The following is a short summary of the common paragraphs found in the the Massachusetts Standard Form Purchase and Sale Agreement (“P&S” or “PNS”).
-A standard sales agreement contract is typically more favorable to a seller than a home buyer.
+A standard Massachusetts Purchase and Sale Agreement contract is typically more favorable to a seller than a home buyer.
 For either type of client, however, a real estate attorney should make revisions in order to protect the client.
+The following is a short summary of the common paragraphs found in the the Massachusetts Purchase and Sale Agreement (“P&S” or “PNS”).
+For a higher-level explanation, please visit this article here.

 There are several standard forms that are typically used but the most common sales agreement contract is the Greater Boston Real Estate Board (GBREB) form or the Massachusetts Association of Realtors Form (“MAR”).
-An explanation of the GBREB form is below but these paragraphs are similar in the MAR form and just appear in a different order.
+An explanation of the GBREB form is below but these paragraphs are similar in the MAR form and just appear in a different order with slightly different wording.

 Paragraph 1—Parties and Mailing Address: Both buyer and seller need to be accurately identified by name and address in order to have a binding sales purchase agreement.